My Grandmother grew up in Mexico (she’s not Mexican though) and she has some great recipes. Like these beans.

-- 2 C dry pinto beans
+- 4 C dry pinto beans

-- 8 C water
+- 16 C water

-- 1 salt pork (or fatback, depending on where you live), NOT sliced
+- 1 salt pork or fatback, depending on where you live, NOT sliced

-- 3-4 Onions, peeled
+- 6-8 Onions peeled

 - The measurements are 1 part beans to 4 parts water. you can go smaller or larger, whichever you want